 Condition evidence: document exactly what a lender would re-check

 Condition photos should be systematic.
-The goal is not to produce perfect art images; it is to show what is currently right or wrong with enough detail for underwriting decisions.
+The goal is not perfect art photography; it is enough detail for underwriting and appraisal scope.

 Create dedicated close-ups of every visible crack, split, chip, abrasion, repair, stain, loose join, or conservation issue.